ayushd1108/Hospitality-Analysis/README.md

 ## Key Deliverables

-### Performance Overview
+## Home
-- Snapshot of key performance indicators (KPIs) such as revenue, RevPAR (Revenue Per Available Room), and occupancy percentage.
-- Detailed metrics including average daily rates (ADR) and guest satisfaction scores.
+Provides a comprehensive snapshot of key performance indicators, including revenue, RevPAR (Revenue per Available Room), and occupancy percentage.
+It also includes detailed metrics like average daily rates, cancellation percentage, and other crucial factors that offer valuable insights into the hotel's performance.

-### Revenue Overview
-- Analysis of revenue breakdowns across cities, hotel categories, and booking platforms.
-- Insights aimed at optimizing sales strategies and improving revenue streams.

-### Booking Overview
-- Examination of booking patterns, cancellations, and guest behavior.
-- Actionable insights to enhance operational efficiency and drive revenue growth.

 ## Skills and Technologies Used